 Policy Coordinator (PC) – One per issue area

-- Identifies and supports policy projects/policy events
+- Identify, support, and manage all policy projects/policy events in your issue area

 Financialization Coordinator (FC)

 - Conduct financialization trainings online and in person for chapters across the country with Roosevelt’s Program Manager

 - Support all financialization chapter projects through regular email and phone check-ins